-- Prep tubs of healthy dips to last through the week.
+- Prep tubs of high-fiber and low-sugar dips to last through the week.

 - Make and freeze baked goods in batches, and defrost enough for the coming week.
 Easy freeze tip: Space them out on a baking sheet, freeze until hard, then store in bags.

-- Bag up non-perishable healthy snacks for kids to take to after-school programs.
+- Bag up non-perishable nutritious snacks for kids to take to after-school programs.